davidhodge931/ggblanket/README.md

 2.  merges col and fill aesthetics into a single col aesthetic
 3.  provides colour customisation via pal and alpha arguments
 4.  treats faceting as an aesthetic
-5.  provides prefixed arguments for scale and title adjustment
+5.  provides prefixed arguments for scale adjustment
 6.  for numeric or dates, defaults limits to the min/max of x and y breaks and zero expanding
 7.  arranges horizontal geom y and col labels etc to be in correct order
-8.  outputs a {ggplot2} object, so extra `ggplot2::geom_*` layers can be added
+8.  converts unspecified titles to snakecase::to_sentence by default
 9.  provides access to all of the relevant geom arg’s through the dots argument
 10. supports ggplotly use.